near/docs/docs/roles/integrator/exchange-integration.md

       Decoded result should look similar to:

-      ```bash
+      ```json
       {
         "min": "1250000000000000000000",
         "max": "1250000000000000000000"
       }
       ```

 Basic fungible tokens are simple smart contracts that don't have variable storage as compared to a smart contract that might store free-form text, for instance.
-The only storage needed is for an accounts key value pair, which will always be covered by the `1250000000000000000000` yoctoⓃ storage balance.
+The only storage needed is for an accounts key-value pair, which will always be covered by the `1250000000000000000000` yoctoⓃ storage balance.

 If there is not enough deposit for the storage or returned value is `null` - you should deposit more storage with the next command:
-  - using NEAR CLI, don't forget to convert from yoctoⓃ (yN) to Ⓝ (N):
+  - using NEAR CLI, don't forget to convert from yoctoⓃ to Ⓝ:

     ```bash
-    near call <contract_account_id> storage_deposit '' --accountId <user_account_id> --amount <deposit>`
+    near call <contract_account_id> storage_deposit '' --accountId <user_account_id> --deposit <deposit in Ⓝ>`
     ```

     Result example: